Park Operating Hours

-11 am. - 4pm. & 7 - 9:30 pm.
-J.D.
-Maddy, president of the Astronomers of Verde Valley, will be sponsoring the Star Night event at Tonto Natural Bridge State Park.
-There will be two separate viewings at the park, the first one being a solar viewing from 11 am to 4 pm.
+Saturday, April 30: 1pm-5pm & 7pm-10pm.
+There will be two separate viewings at the park, the first one being a solar viewing, the second will be the star viewing.
 Participants will be able to view the sun through a telescope with a specialized lens that allows you to look directly into the sun.
-There will also be crafts available for kids to do that will help increase their knowledge of the solar system.
-This viewing will be open to the public at just our regular park entrance fee of $5 per person for everyone 14 and older, and $2 per person for everyone 7-13.
-Reservations are required for night event.
-Read more Here.
+This viewing will be open to the public at just our regular park entrance fee of $7 per person for everyone 14 and older, and $4 per person for everyone 7-13, 6 and under are free.

 See the natural bridge from 4 parking lot viewpoints or hike down below to experience this geologic wonder.
 If you look closely at the photo you can see the lower observation deck with people who hiked down to the bottom.
 Photo by Tom Brossart for Arizona State Parks.